Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Jellyfish (Cotylorhiza tuberculata) drifts near the surface of the water.

-Coastal channel in Ponte Vedra, Florida.
+Intracoastal waterway in Ponte Vedra, Florida.

 (read about)